datasciencelabs/datasciencelabs.github.io-2017/pages/projects.md

 We will **strictly enforce the two minute time limit for the video**, so please make sure you are not running longer.
 Use principles of good storytelling and presentations to get your key points across.
 Focus the majority of your screencast on your main contributions rather than on technical details.
 What do you feel is the best part of your project?
 What insights did you gain?
 What is the single most important thing you would like your audience to take away?
 Make sure it is upfront and center rather than at the end.

-The final project screencast is due Friday, December 8 by 11:59pm.
+The final project screencast is due Sunday, December 10 by 11:59pm.
 For instructions on how to submit, please see Submission Instructions below.

 ## Submission Instructions
-#### How to submit RMarkdown and HTML files (due Friday, December 8)
+#### How to submit RMarkdown and HTML files (due Sunday, December 10)
 1. Create a GitHub repository which should include the data used for the final project, the RMarkdown file and the compiled HTML file.
 If the data are too big to fit in the repository, make the data accessible somewhere online (google drive, downloadable link, etc).
 Inside the RMarkdown file at the top, include instructions on where to access the data.
 If we cannot access your work or links because these directions are not followed correctly, we will not grade your work.
 2. You should only have one GitHub repository per team, but make sure the names of all group members are inside the RMarkdown file at the top.
 3. Email your TA instructions on where to access the data and the location of your GitHub repository.

-#### How to submit the Peer Assessment (due Friday, December 8)
+#### How to submit the Peer Assessment (due Sunday, December 10)
 Each individual team member needs to fill out this [google form for the peer evaluation](https://docs.google.com/forms/d/e/1FAIpQLScqi_wjyFF282MjzUd5SuCUk23lbDMyYPRfUvB8sMY12xrzYQ/viewform?usp=sf_link).
 Your individual project score will take into account your self and peer assessment.

-#### How to submit the Website and Screencast (due Friday, December 8)
+#### How to submit the Website and Screencast (due Sunday, December 10)
 Fill out this [google form to submit the links to the website and screencast](https://docs.google.com/forms/d/e/1FAIpQLSdEPxx3b2xy5l_sBxE_xhO2fKDuDQc1P7XUAD9mW21qyCViag/viewform?usp=sf_link). *If we cannot access the website or screencast, we cannot grade it*.